What are eSports?

 Some of the most popular eSports games are:

 Competitive gaming has been around almost as long as video games themselves.
 In 1980, video game company Atari held the first video game tournament – the Space Invaders Tournament.

 In the 1990s, gaming tournaments benefited from increasing internet connectivity.
-The first real instance of eSports is considered to be Red Annihilation tournament in 1997 for the popular game Quake.
-It had over 2000 participants.
+The first real instance of eSports is considered to be the Red Annihilation tournament in 1997 for the popular game Quake and it had over 2000 participants.

-eSports started to become more popular after the turn of the millennium, with the rise of popular tournaments and the games like StarCraft, Counter Strike and Warcraft.
+eSports started to become more popular after the turn of the millennium, with the rise of popular tournaments and games like StarCraft, Counter-Strike, and Warcraft.

 eSports tournaments are usually physical events in front of a live audience.

 Nearly every big eSports tournament is streamed online, usually to the free video streaming platform Twitch.
 Twitch allows people to watch their favorite team or individual players while chatting with other spectators.

 - The League of Legends World Championship